‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 Mr. Sizemore graduated with a degree in history from the College of William and Mary and went on to earn a master’s degree in journalism from the University of Missouri’s School of Journalism.

-For all his accomplishments, daughter Jill Mansfield, of Seattle, remembered a dad who was never too busy or important to answer the phone “Hey Jilly!” whenever she called.
+For all his accomplishments, daughter Jill Mansfield, of Seattle, remembered a dad who was never too busy or important to answer the phone “Hey, Jilly!” whenever she called.
 “He was the only one I’d let call me that,” she wrote The Seattle Times.
 “He was always so happy to hear from me.
 He was the most selfless person I know — he NEVER put himself first, and never wanted the credit, glory, or limelight.
 He loved his family.”

-Mr. Sizemore nurtured a marriage of 54 years and was planning a 55th anniversary with his wife, Connie, intending to stand at the very place on the campus at William and Mary where the two met, working side by side at the college newspaper.
+Mr. Sizemore nurtured a marriage of 54 years and was planning a 55th anniversary with his wife, Connie, intending to stand at the very place on the campus at William and Mary, in Williamsburg, Va., where the two met, working side by side at the college newspaper.

 “He was a wonderful and amazing husband, father, friend, leader and co-worker,” Connie wrote in an email to The Seattle Times.
 “He was ultra-generous.
 He believed in giving and service above self.
 He was incredibly loyal with a great intellect — a quiet gentleman whose sharp wit and gentle soul made a difference to so many.”